 Assumption: The NRF can verify the Vendor ID of the NWDAFs containing MTLF.

-Editor's Note: How the NRF verifies the Vendor ID of the NFDAF is pending the resolution of Key Issue #11 NRF validation of NFc for access token requests in TR 33.875 "Study on enhanced security aspects of the 5G Service Based Architecture (SBA)"
+NOTE 1:Alignment with the resolution of Key Issue #11 NRF validation of NFc for access token requests in TR 33.875 [10] on how the NRF verifies the Vendor ID of the NWDAF is not addressed in the present document.

 1. The Server NWDAF discovers Client NWDAFs from NRF based on FL selection criteria e.g. Federated Learning capability, Interoperability ID, Analytics ID, etc.